Attractions & Things to Do in Karpenisi

 Combining a visit to a modern fish farm with gastronomy tasting and buying fresh fish products.

-Giving the impression that it hangs from the rock, it hosts an icon of the Virgin Mary that is considered to be painted by Evangelist Luke.
+Giving the impression that it hangs from the rock, this monastery hosts hagiography of Virgin Mary painted by Evangelist Luke himself.

 Questions & Answers about Karpenisi